bitprj/devrel/AStarPathfinding/blog.md

 A* will not have all of this information presented to it from the start.
 We are able to initialize the H scores since we just have to calculate the grid distances from each square to the target.
 The G scores have to be calculated when the algorithm explores those nodes because we don’t know what obstacles are in the way so we can’t be certain what the cost will be to reach that square.

 From the F scores we expect the algorithm to travel down the short path of 5s.
 Once it realizes that it cannot go further it’ll explore the 7s.
-We see that there are many 7s we could explore once we are done with the 5s so the way the algorithm breaks ties is by exploring the 7s that are furthest along the path i.e. it’ll check the ones closest to the wall first.
+We see that there are many 7s we could explore once we are done with the 5s so the way the algorithm breaks ties is by exploring the 7s that are furthest along the path, i.e. it’ll check the ones closest to the wall first.
 Once the algorithm explores its first 9 it will continue along either the top or bottom to the right side, towards other 9s that are further from the start.

 From the GIF below we see the algorithm does just that.
 The squares in red are those A* has chosen to inspect and the green squares are those that A* is aware of and has their F scores but has not inspected yet.

 ![img](https://lh3.googleusercontent.com/SRYkNQYomCxmAkTTHo5pGs_PtcWFs8B0HATL5qipNHdq6XwwmUaODdJuEUEArFSWtV1Wlzx2eFeZV7zYR8Y5Dr6tpNABvUadiqSLiU_Rfq7hVOEOLpnH2M4z0CVrlMiQ-8VhK20)

-**Creating the environment**
+## **Creating the environment**

 Phew!
 Now that we have the explanation done, let’s see how we can implement this!
 First things first, we need to build the environment that will run A*.
 For this you will need the pygame package.
-To install simply type the below command in your terminal.
+To install simply type the command below in your terminal.

 ```